ElSacho/Mixture4graph/readme.md

 ## General structure

 We choose to implement the EM algorithm using torch tensor, because it allows to leverage GPU capacities and to fasten the computation time.
 Everything is implement from scratch, using torch, or numpy.
 We also propose a numpy version of the EM algorithm in the file old/em.py.
+We also tried to produce a docstring on most of the used methods of the EM_torch.py file, if you need further information on a precise method.

 ## How it Works - The notebook main_notebook.ipynb